 Comply with Stringent ISO Documentation and Recordkeeping Requirements

 Simply put, the philosophy behind ISO certification is to document standard operating procedures, adhere to them, and be able to prove compliance.
-Implementing CMMS programs doesn’t guarantee that a company will achieve ISO accreditation but having a full-featured maintenance management system will certainly aid you in your quest to gain certification by showing auditors that you keep precise equipment maintenance records.
+Implementing CMMS programs doesn’t guarantee that a company will meet ISO standards, but having a full-featured maintenance management system will certainly aid you in your quest to gain certification by showing auditors that you keep precise equipment maintenance records.

 The management of ISO standards for maintenance of software related functions can easily be accomplished in your CMMS with minimal work on your part.
 CMMS programs keep data in a centralized system and prevent the possibility of accessing outdated information.
 Users have the ability to create and edit standard operating procedures, and real-time information is available for plant-wide, on-screen viewing.

-ISO standards require that equipment having a direct impact on the quality of a product be identified.
+In order to meet ISO standards, equipment having a direct impact on the quality of the product must be identified.
 CMMS users can identify equipment as ISO-critical or non-ISO critical.
 Users can also identify which employees have the skills required to maintain ISO-critical equipment.
 Additionally, you can tag procedures in your CMMS as ISO or non-ISO related so that users can easily sort records and find the appropriate procedures during an audit.

 Safety procedures, which outline the steps required to do a job safely and correctly, are the basis of many ISO equipment maintenance procedures.
 Maintenance management software attaches safety procedures to preventive maintenance routines, equipment records, and work orders.
 CMMS software also includes a complete reporting system.
 A variety of reports can be generated to demonstrate compliance with ISO standards.